 Don’t just toss your toothbrush and makeup brushes in them, it’s easy to make them a beautiful DIY project you’ll enjoy for years.

 These couldn’t be simpler to make.
 Simply paint the jar lids some fun, fanciful colors.
-Then drill into them screw in a variety of vintage knobs.
+Then drill into the and screw in a variety of vintage knobs.

 Reuse, restore, and architectural salvage stores are becoming more and more popular as a way to reduce our environmental impact and keep little bits of our history and old buildings alive.
 They’re a great place to buy old drawer knobs for projects like these or to make boring IKEA furniture way more interesting.